See our new Photo Tours & Workshops Website Here!

 Amazing Myanmar

-Cost: $4675 includes 3 in-country flights, all ground transport , all 14 nights hotel accommodations (one day longer that last year), airport transfers, all breakfasts, lunches and dinners, boat rides, entrance-fees at tourist sites, and English-speaking local guides.
+Cost: $6675 includes 3 in-country flights, all ground transport , all 14 nights hotel accommodations, airport transfers, all breakfasts, lunches and dinners, boat rides, entrance-fees at tourist sites, and English-speaking local guides.

 Trip Leader: Karl Grobl - The trip will be limited to 10 participants